szabgab/rust-ebooks/generate-site/index.md

 On this site you'll find a number of Rust-related books in epub format.

-The books are copyright their respective authors and are available under their respecive licenses.
+The books are copyright their respective authors and are available under their respective licenses.

 The epub files were generated using the [mdbook-epub](https://crates.io/crates/mdbook-epub) crate.